-As a father, I want to know that the world which we pass onto future generations is one in which they will be safe, happy, and healthy.
-I am working with leaders from across our city to create a brighter, better future for young people.
-This includes delivering more funding for local schools and building better training and employment opportunities.
-By delivering on this plan, we will be levelling up opportunities and unlocking the potential of our young people.
+As a parent, I want to ensure that the world which we pass onto future generations is one in which they will be safe, happy, and healthy.
+I am on a mission to ensure that all children in Wolverhampton have a great start in life, with good schools, training opportunities, and personalised careers support.
+As part of this, I am working with leaders from across our city to create a brighter, better future for young people.

 Improved Schools Funding: